The git add command for beginners

 git add command

-The git add command, when used with a dot, will all modified files to the staging index.
+The git add command, when used with a dot, adds all modified files to the staging index.

 What is in the current git index?

-Sometimes you lose track of which files in your project have been updated, and which of those files have been added to the index.
+Sometimes you lose track of which files in your project are updated, and which of those files are added to the index.

-The git status command will report one any file in your repository that possesses any of these states:
+The git status command reports on any file in your repository that possesses any of these states:

 Remove staged files from the Git index

-If you’ve added a file to the index and you decide you do not want that file to be made part of the next commit, you simply run the following command:
+If you’ve added a file to the index and you decide you do not want that file to be part of the next commit, simply run the following command:

 git rm --cached <filename>